Sir-Jude/Distriflask/README.md

 # 2. Setting up the web application
 <a id="virtual-env"></a>
 ## 2.1.
 Create a virtual environment
-First thing first, create a virtual environment
+First things first, create a virtual environment
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 ```
-**TIP**: in the terminal, type "*deactivate*" to switch off the virtual environment.
+**TIP**: in the terminal, type "**deactivate**" to switch off the virtual environment.

 <a id="libldap_libsasl"></a>